emdete/cwiid/wminput/README.md

 Plugin.<plugin>.<button> = <button_symbol>
 ```

 Map the button or key symbol specified on the right-hand side to the button
 event specified on the left-hand side.
 Button and key symbols are listed in
-	/usr/include/linux/input.h (BTN_* and KEY_* macros), and in
+`/usr/include/linux/input.h` (`BTN_*` and `KEY_*` macros), and in
-	cwiid/wminput/action_enum.txt.
+`cwiid/wminput/action_enum.txt`.
 All valid wiimote, nunchuk, and classic
 buttons are listed in cwiid/doc/wminput.list.

 ```
 Wiimote.<axis> = [-][~]<abs_axis_symbol> | [-]<rel_axis_symbol>